Energy dissipation of a sphere rolling up a granular slope: slip and deformation of granular surface: ANALYSIS

-In order to quantitatively characterize the observed behaviors, we consider two types of energy dissipation models: (i) energy dissipation by granular deformation during translational motion and (ii) energy dissipation due to the slipping friction during rolling motion.
-By combining these two models, we finally discuss total energy dissipation.
+To quantitatively characterize the observed behaviors, we consider two types of energy dissipation models: (i) energy dissipation by granular deformation during translational motion and (ii) energy dissipation due to the slipping friction during rolling motion.